Midtown Phoenix Homes and Real Estate For Sale

-Location: Midtown Phoenix general boundaries include McDowell Road to the south, Thomas Road to the north with Central Avenue running straight up the middle, with 7th Avenue on the west and 7th Street on the east.
+General boundaries of Midtown include McDowell Road to the south, Thomas Road to the north with Central Avenue running straight up the middle, and 7th Avenue on the west and 7th Street on the east.

-Midtown Includes the Central Phoenix Corridor and the Financial District
+Real Estate in Midtown Includes Homes, Condos & Lofts in the Central Phoenix Corridor and the Financial District

-Midtown Phoenix Arizona Homes For SaleIts boundaries are a loving debate because of its incredible growth.
+Midtown Phoenix boundaries are a loving debate because of its incredible growth.
 It’s also known by several different names and areas including the “Central Corridor” and the “Financial District.”

 Midtown Phoenix Urban Neighborhoods are popular for people who want to live close to downtown.

-If you want to be right in the mix all Central Phoenix AND Downtown Phoenix has to offer, there are a bunch of older high rises mixed in with recent, brand new high rises.
+If you want to be right in the center mix of all Central Phoenix and Downtown Phoenix has to offer, there are a bunch of older high rises mixed in with recent, brand new high rises.
 These buildings offer some of the best urban living along Central Avenue.

 One of the major advantages of living in Midtown Phoenix is its proximity to downtown and outdoor recreation.
 The neighborhood is just a stone’s throw away from the bustling downtown area, where you’ll find an array of business opportunities, entertainment options, and a vibrant nightlife.